 You want to be using Wish when your allies hit below 40% hp, but this is not a necessity - you want to make sure everyone stays alive, so use it before if you think they're going to get burst down before you can hit R.

 Astral Infusion and Wish both apply Ardent Censer's buff, as well as Summon Aery, use this to your advantage.
 Summon Aery can proc multiple times to the same ally if they're granted rejuvenation.

 You can interrupt a Katarina's Death Lotus, removing a lot of her damage, stopping her ability to jump out, and hopefully netting your team an easy kill, and an easy teamfight win.

 The main thing to be aware of, is making sure your teams threats stay alive, while removing, or zoning, the enemy teams threats.

 Control Ward's are a staple part of any support, both to deny your enemies vision, and to provide your team extra vision.
 You should make sure to buy one at least every time you back, preferably to have 2 on you at all times.

 If you enjoyed my guide, you can check out my other guides here, in which I've covered more styles of supports, incase you want to branch out on supports such as engagers ( Nautilus, Pyke etc!).

 If you're interested in seeing more of me, please follow my stream!
-I stream every day but Saturday, from 12:00pm - 11:00pm GMT.
+I stream every day.
 I play a wide variety of supports, and I am always engaging with my stream chat.